vasi/workflow/README.txt

   The optons show the state labels, or - if you have set them in the Workflow Transitions Tab - the transition labels.

-- Be sure to enable the Token module and the Entity tokens module to make use of extra tokens.
+- Be sure to enable the TOKEN module and the ENTITY TOKEN module to make use of extra tokens.
 They include all properties of the latest transition.

+  How to test the available tokens?
+  - Enable module 'Token'; use page admin/help/token;
+  - Enable module 'Token example'; use page examples/token;
+  - Enable module Automatic Entity Label, set a label, and save entity.

-It also contains some tokens that may be used with Rules to invoke actions, like sending reminder emails, when content was NOT updated or a workflow did NOT transition state for some time.
+  It also contains a token '[node:last-transition:created:seconds]' that may be used with Rules to invoke actions, like sending reminder emails, when content was NOT updated or a workflow did NOT transition state for some time.
 Using these tokens you won't need PHP snippets.

-- If you have Workflow Views enabled, a "Workflow" menu item will appear in the navigation menu.
+- If you have WORKFLOW VIEWS enabled, a "Workflow" menu item will appear in the navigation menu.
 This displays on a single page workflow state transition forms for all nodes on your system that are subject to workflow.
 Naturally you can modify and extend this View to your heart's content.